deadelf79/CIGUI/README.md

 Installation
 ---
  1. Open RPG Maker VX Ace
- 2. Open Script Editor (hotkey is F11)
+ 2. Open Script Editor (hotkey is **F11**)
- 3. Open 'cigui.rb' in Notepad
+ 3. Open `cigui.rb` with Notepad (or with any other text editor)
- 4. Copy all text from this file
+ 4. Copy **all** text from this file
  5. Paste in new page in <Material> section

 OR

- 1. Download test project from here: https://github.com/deadelf79/CIGUI/tree/master/test
+ 1. Download test project from here: [https://github.com/deadelf79/CIGUI/tree/master/test](http://https://github.com/deadelf79/CIGUI/tree/master/tes)
  2. Test cigui working (if not - [e-mail it to me](mailto:deadelf79@gmail.com))
- 3. Copy script 'CIGUI' into your project
+ 3. Copy script `CIGUI` into your project and paste above `Main`

 Simple configurations
 ---

 ```
-there is not a single configuration
+there is not a single configuration yet
 ```
 FAQ
 ---